-Recently at the Tridentine Latin Mass, I experienced something so beautiful.
+Recently at the traditional Latin Mass, I experienced something so beautiful.

 After the consecration and elevation of the Host, I bowed my head in reverence and prayer and then when the server rang the following bell, I lifted my head.

 I saw the robe of the priest held up, slightly curved behind the priest.
-The chalice was raised and as it was, it seemed that it was lifted by our prayers just as much as the priest’s prayer and arm.
+The chalice was raised and as it was, it seemed that it was lifted by our prayers, just as much as by the priest’s prayer and arm.

 It was as though we the congregation were as one beneath the curved robe, inviting our prayers underneath to lift the consecrated chalice in offering to the Lord.
 It was incredible and I hope I have managed to suggest something of this beauty here.

 Later I found a passage in The Heart of the Mass, an anonymous pre-Vatican II book which addresses the Mystery of the Mass with all the reverence it is due.
 The passage had a significant correspondence with what I felt that morning:

 “There is no sin so heinous that it cannot be forgiven, no stain so dark that it cannot be purged away, no debt so enormous that it cannot be remitted through the power of the Precious Blood.
 Let us, therefore, unite with the priest and offer It to God after the consecration with all of our fervour” (My italics).

 Roger and I have now left the ex-patriate New Age “colony” in Southern Spain.
 We are presently staying in Madrid, where we can again attend the Traditional Mass in Latin.